 If you weren’t an athlete growing up, you may not have learned how to take the lessons learned in sports and apply them to everyday life, but you do have the same strength whether recognized or not.
 It may take longer to plan, plot, strategize and attack issues but you have the same ability to find, fix and move on.
 Life moves at a different speed for everyone and our upbringing has an effect on how we view and handle situations.
 Once we get into a marriage we forget to have fun in the sun and life becomes serious because emotions get tied in and life values passed to us get compromised.
 Sticking to the truth and the facts about the role you played in the demise of the marriage and who you are as a person will help you find the strength to move on and rebuild your life.

-What core strengths did you find yourself relying on when navigating and recovering from your divorce?
+What core strengths did you find yourself relying on when going through your divorce?